Uterine prolapse: Society and culture

 Vaginal mesh kits were introduced to the U.S. market in 2004 through the U.S. Food and Drug Administration (FDA) pathway that did not require companies to demonstrate both safety and efficacy of the product if they were able to demonstrate that their product was similar to previous products already in the market.
 However, there was concern over reports of increased rates of postoperative complications over the next several years.
 That, in addition to the lack of available data that transvaginal mesh products were superior to other forms of surgical intervention and the expedited process which the vaginal mesh kits were introduced to the market, the FDA released a Safety Communication in 2011 that described serious complications associated with transvaginal mesh as "not rare".
-In 2019, the FDA ordered manufacturers to halt sales transvaginal mesh intended for repair of pelvic organ prolapse.
+In 2019, the FDA ordered manufacturers to halt sales of transvaginal mesh intended for repair of pelvic organ prolapse.
 This does not include surgical mesh used during sacrocolpopexy, sacrohysteropexy, or transurethral sling procedures.

 Since 2008, a number of class action lawsuits have been filed and settled against several manufacturers of transvaginal mesh after people reported complications following surgery.